danirainy/HollowKnight.PureZote/PureZote/ReadMe.md

-# Pure_Zote
+# Introduction

-A mod for the game Hollow Knight.
+PureZote is a mod boss for the game Hollow Knight aiming at creating a greater version of Grey Prince Zote.

+# Hotkeys
+F2: Teleport to Grey Prince Zote.